superfluid-finance/superfluid-protocol-preview/README.md

 $ npm install --save @truffle/contract
 ```

-To start with the SDK:
+To start with the SDK (with Goerli testnet):

 ```
 const SuperfluidSDK = require("@superfluid-finance/ethereum-contracts");